Hunnewell Horticultural Internships

 As part of the training program, interns work alongside professional staff in their host department and participate in instructional sessions across disciplines to develop a comprehensive sense of the Arboretum’s collections management practices.
 Field trips to other public gardens are offered throughout the summer to expose interns to the broader field of public horticulture and provide networking opportunities with professional staff at these institutions.
 As members of the Arboretum community, interns are encouraged to share their experience and knowledge, and to participate fully in the work of the institution.
 As a capstone project, interns work as a group to address a real collections management issue and present their proposal to their peers and Arboretum staff.

 The Curatorial Department administers record keeping and documentation projects for all living and legacy plant collections, directs acquisition and collection development initiatives, and facilitates the use of the collection by scholars.
 Of central importance is the annual inventory or field checking of the nursery and roughly a fifth of the living collections.
 The curatorial intern spends the bulk of their time assisting staff in inventorying the living collections, which includes plant health assessments, mapping, and labeling.
-Additionally, time is spent collecting voucher herbarium specimens representing Arboretum accessions, sorting herbarium specimens in the Herbarium of Cultivated Plants, entering archival data to curatorial databases, and generating reports and/or maps for visiting researchers.
+Additionally, time is spent collecting voucher herbarium specimens representing Arboretum accessions, sorting herbarium specimens in the Herbarium of Cultivated Plants, and entering archival data to curatorial databases.
 Interns will receive considerable training in BG-BASE (collections management software).
 Applicants are expected to have strong woody plant identification skills.

 Horticulture and Landscape Maintenance Interns